owenhoskins/gatsby-netlify-cms-image-import/README.md

     - {name: dataKind, widget: hidden, default: "team-member"}

 Pages for them will not be generated.

+Also they need to have a field named `body` for the markdown.